LIFTINGSAFETY

 Connections to the crane or the load should be capable of being locked before lifting so as to prevent any accidental uncoupling.
 For example a shackle with a bolt, nut and cotter pin should be used.

-If the lifting beam has suspended parts means shall be provided to adequately protect them from damage during coupling or uncoupling the lifting beam to or from the crane.
+If the lifting beam has suspended parts, means shall be provided to protect them from damage during coupling or uncoupling of the lifting beam and crane.

-In the case where lifting beams have moving parts that can be traversed along the beam then there should be a means at each end of the beam to prevent them from falling off.
+If the lifting beam has moving parts that can be moved along the beam, there should be a means at each end of the beam to prevent them from falling off.
 These moving parts must also have a device that will lock them in position when under load.
 If the means of locking the load attachment points is operated manually, then the state of locking must be visible to the operator.

 3.4 Storage.

-It is important that when the lifting beam is not required it can be stored such that it stable and protected from damage.
+It is important that when the lifting beam is not required for use it can be set down and stored such that it stable and protected from damage.

 To be regarded as stable it must not tip over when tilted to angle of 10 degrees in any direction.
-This can be achieved by adding feet to the design or by the provision of additional equipment such as a stand for example.
+This can be achieved by adding feet or by the provision of additional equipment such as a stand.

-If the equipment is fitted with ancillary equipment then the storage should also incorporate suitable design features to provide effective protection.
+If the lifting beam is fitted with ancillary items then the storage should also provide effective protection for them.
 Alternatively these items should be removed and stored separately.
 In the latter case the identity of the equipment must be maintained.

 3.5 Instructions for use and maintenance.